ioChris/AHoJ/README.md

 Floating point number that is applied as a minimum accepted template-modeling score between the query and the candidate chain.
 Value 1 indicates a perfect match, values higher than 0.5 generally assume the same fold in SCOP/CATH.

+**`--water_as_ligand`** : [default = `0`]

+0 or 1.
+When set to 1 (ON), allows the detection of water molecules (i.e., 'HOH') as ligands in the superposition of the query ligand(s) in the candidate chains.
+If this setting is enabled and at least one water molecule is detected within the scanning radius, that would warrant a holo classification for the candidate chain.
+When a water molecule is defined in the user query, this setting is automatically enabled.

+**`--nonstd_rsds_as_lig`** : non-standard residues as ligands [default = `0`]

+0 or 1.
+When set to 1 (ON), allows the detection of non-standard -or modified- residues (e.g., 'TPO', 'SEP') as ligands in the superposition of the query ligand(s) in the candidate chains.
+If this setting is enabled and at least one modified residue is detected within the scanning radius, that would warrant a holo classification for the candidate chain.
+When a modified residue is defined in the user query, this setting is automatically enabled.

+Note: The current list of non-standard residues includes the following residue names: 'SEP TPO PSU MSE MSO 1MA 2MG 5MC 5MU 7MG H2U M2G OMC OMG PSU YG PYG PYL SEC PHA'.

 ##  Results

 The results are visualised in the browser through Mol* and they can be downloaded as a zip file after a run has completed.